sgmurphy/wordpress-plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.63.2 - 23 September 2024 =
+* Blog: Output Filtered taxonomy directly.
+* Blog: Prevented multiple Blog Widgets on a page from "stacking" pagination.
+* Blog: Updated styling to prevent Read More underline from themes or plugins.
+* Carousel: Added `container_classes`.

 = 1.63.1 - 28 August 2024 =
 * Blog: Resolved a potential Portfolio filtering issue.